-Climate change is just one of many reasons that ecosystems on land are changing.
-These changes are happening for many reasons related to how humans utilize natural resources and develop land, as well as pollution and strategies for wildlife management.
+Climate change is just one of the many reasons that ecosystems on land are changing.
+These changes are happening for many reasons related to how humans utilize natural resources and develop the land, as well as pollution and strategies for wildlife management.

 To assess how much of the change in ecosystems was potentially due to climate change, the panel looked at the studies that had been done about ecosystems in the 20th Century and compared the changes that were documented to the types of changes that would be expected due to climate change.

 Expected changes in ecosystems due to climate change usually fall into two categories.
 Ecosystems may change geographically, moving into areas that had previously been too cold and dying out in areas that have become too hot.
 Ecosystems may also change the timing of seasonal cycles as warm temperatures arrive earlier in the spring and leave later in the autumn.